Lili Reinhart Says Boyfriend Cole Sprouse Makes Her ‘Very Happy’ In Sweet Valentine’s Day Post

-They’re co-stars turned lovers and Lili Reinhart and Cole Sprouse could not be happier.
+They’re co-stars turned lovers, and Lili Reinhart and Cole Sprouse could not be happier.

-The two first met on the set of their hit show Riverdale and have been dating almost ever since.
-For the most part, the pair tries to keep their relationship under wraps but today, Reinhart decided to open her heart a little to fans by sharing a sweet post on her Instagram account to celebrate the day of love.
+The two first met on the set of their hit show Riverdale, and have been dating almost ever since.
+For the most part, the pair tries to keep their relationship under wraps — but today, Reinhart decided to open her heart a little to fans, sharing a sweet post to her Instagram account to celebrate the day of love.

-In the selfie photo, Lili appears to be nearly makeup from as she wears her long, blonde locks up and in a high ponytail with a pair of shades sitting on the top of her head.
-She’s also rocking a white and blue striped shirt as she gazes adoringly into Sprouse’s eyes.
+In the selfie photo, Lili appears to be nearly makeup-free as she wears her long, blonde locks up and in a high ponytail.
+She wears a pair of shades sitting on the top of her head.
+She’s also rocking a white-and-blue striped shirt as she gazes adoringly into Sprouse’s eyes.

 Cole also looks right into Lili’s eyes as he wears a smile on his face.
-The Riverdale star wears his dark locks swept off to the side and looks casual in a patterned and button down shirt.
-It comes as no shock that the actress’ 15 million plus followers have already given the photo a lot of attention with over 3.3 million likes in addition to 85,000 plus comments in just a short time of the post going live.
+The Riverdale star wears his dark locks swept off to the side, and looks casual in a patterned button-down shirt.
+It comes as no shock that the actress’ 15 million plus followers have already given the photo a lot of attention — the post attracting over 3.3 million likes in addition to 85,000-plus comments in short order.

 While some fans commented on the photo to say that they love the two in Riverdale, countless others commented on the photo to gush over what an adorable couple Lili and Cole make.